deeptools/deeptools25/example/README.md

   - from CRAM files in zenodo

 Assumed is you have the `deeptools25` conda environment installed.
 In case you want to start from the raw data, the workflow here assumes you have a working [snakePipes (>= 3.1.0)](https://github.com/maxplanck-ie/snakepipes) version installed and working, in a specific conda environment.
 The settings can be set in the `conf/smk_config.yaml` file.
+Note that both modes require compute node access to the internet.

+## Running

+snakemake -s example.smk --configfile conf/smk_config.yaml --cores 10 -d /path/to/working/directory --use-conda